By Loti Woods

 When you were a kid, were you always the last to get picked for a sports game?
 I was.
 Now think about an opossum.
-Probably the last animal you want in your yard?
+It is probably the last animal you want in your yard?
 Right?

-But once you know more about opossums and how cool they are, they might become your number one draft pick to attract to your backyard.
+But once you know more about opossums and how cool they are, they might become your number one draft pick to attract to your yard.
 You’ve got to be kidding!
 Why?
-Let’s go thru some opossum facts and myths.
+Let’s go through some opossum facts and myths.

 First of all, think back when you were a child.
 Were you misunderstood?
 Always last to get picked for sports?
 Wow, that brings back so many bad memories from my (Loti’s) childhood.
-I was always the last kid to get picked on any kind of sports team.
-As a kid, no one wanted me to play on their team since I was skinny and awkward.
-As a result, I hated sports and took every means possible to avoid gym class including forging my mom’s signature to get out of class.
+I was always the last kid to get picked on any kind of sports team since I was skinny and awkward.
+As a result, I hated sports and would even forge my mom’s signature to get out of gym class.
 Sometimes it worked, other times…not so good.

-I imagine that’s how so many animals would feel if they knew no one understood them.
-Think of the Opossum.
-First, most people mispronounce their name just like my name!
+Imagine how animals would feel if they knew no one understood them.
+Think of the opossum.
+Most people mispronounce their name just like my name!
 It is opossum for the North American species, not

 Many folks think of opossums as oversized rats with lots of teeth that wreak havoc in your yard.
 First, an opossum is not a rodent but a marsupial.
 Well then, what is a marsupial?
 Think of a kangaroo.
 Marsupials are mammals that carry their babies in pouches.
+And the cool thing?
 Opossums are the only marsupial in North America.

 A Tick Vacuum Cleaner

-Second, opossums eat more ticks in your yard, up to 5,000 a season, than most any other animal.
+Second, opossums eat more ticks in your yard, up to 5,000 a season, than almost any other animal.
 Read more about the ticks they eat here.
-Plus they eat roaches and even rattlesnakes.
+They also eat roaches and even rattlesnakes.
 Wow, what happens if they get bit by a rattler?
 Well, they are immune to the venom so nothing happens.
 Pretty cool.